NRI Income Tax & Compliance

 How to Form a Hindu Undivided Family (HUF)

-Formation of a Hindu undivided family is quite simple.
-All you need is to create an HUF deed, apply for a separate card for the HUF, and open a bank account.
-Then, you can begin to calculate the interest rate for the Hindu Undivided Family.
+Formation of a Hindu Undivided Family is quite simple.
+All you need is to create an HUF deed, apply for a separate PAN card for the HUF, and open a bank account.

 Step 1: Create a Hindu Undivided Family Deed – To form an HUF, individuals must draft a valid deed on stamp paper, which constitutes the entire structure of the HUF, including the Karta, Members, Coparceners, and the business of the Hindu Undivided Family (HUF).